Tropic Marin GH-Test Freshwater precise determination of the total hardness

 - Measurement range: 1 – 20 °dH

-- For determining the total hardness in freshwater aquaria
+- Designed for testing total hardness in freshwater aquaria

-- Measured on the German hardness scale (°dH)
+- Measured using the German hardness scale (°dH)

-- Conversion Table for other units in the instruction manual included
+- Includes a conversion table for other units in the instruction manual

 How to use Tropic Marin GH-Test:

-- Conversion Table for other units in the instruction manual included
+- Refer to the conversion table for other units included in the instruction manual.

-- Rinse out the glass cuvette with tap water and then several times with aquarium water.
+- Rinse the glass cuvette with tap water, followed by rinsing it several times with aquarium water.

-- Fill the glass cuvette with exactly 5 ml of aquarium water using the dosing syringe.
+- Using the dosing syringe, fill the glass cuvette with exactly 5 ml of aquarium water.

-- Now add the GH test reagent drop by drop (shake the cuvette after each drop), until the colour of the solution changes from PINK to TURQUOISE.
+- Add the GH test reagent drop by drop, shaking the cuvette after each drop, until the solution changes color from PINK to TURQUOISE.

-- The number of drops indicates the total hardness of the solution in °dH, e.g. 8 drops = 8 °dH.
-To increase the accuracy of the measurement, a 10 ml water sample (instead of 5 ml) can be used.
-In that case, 1 drop corresponds to 0.5 °dH, i.e. 15 drops = 7.5 °dH.
+- The total number of drops indicates the hardness in °dH; for example, 8 drops equal 8 °dH.
+For enhanced accuracy, you may use a 10 ml water sample (instead of 5 ml), where 1 drop equals 0.5 °dH; thus, 15 drops would equal 7.5 °dH.

-- Rinse out the glass cuvette and the syringe thoroughly with tap water after the measurement process.
+- After completing the measurement, rinse the glass cuvette and the syringe thoroughly with tap water.

-If the total hardness level is too high, we recommend exchanging a proportion of the water for soft water.
-Ask your specialist pet retailer for advice regarding this.
-If the total hardness level is too low, we recommend adding Tropic Marin PRO-DISCUS MINERAL to increase the hardness.
+If the total hardness is too high, we recommend replacing a portion of the water with soft water.
+Please consult your local specialist pet retailer for guidance on this.
+If the total hardness is too low, consider adding Tropic Marin PRO-DISCUS MINERAL to raise the hardness levels.

-Shelf life and storage6 months after opening.
-Store in a cool, dark place.
+Shelf life and storage: The product remains effective for 6 months after opening.
+It is best to store it in a cool, dark place.